korzin/aws-certified-dev-handbook/handbooks/sqs.md

 The default (minimum) visibility timeout for a message is 30 seconds.
 The maximum is 12 hours.

 If you need to implement priority in Q, the you better two create two different Q;

+Messages can be stored in the queue `1 minute < t <  to 14 days` .
+The time is customizable.
+The default setting is `4 days`. `Once message limit is met, messages are automatically deleted.`

 ## Brief description and benefits

 * Security